-- Regular Admission Admission is granted to students who have completed all requirements of the application process and who have demonstrated an acceptable level of academic achievement in their undergraduate degree program, including meeting program specific, minimum GPA requirements and demonstrating preparedness for work at the graduate level in their field of specialization. - Early Assurance Admission Academically excellent undergraduate students may be eligible for the MSN Early Assurance Admission, an accelerated pathway to the MSN degree.
-This program permits students in the University of Mobile BSN program to apply for admission to the MSN and have their place reserved in the highly competitive Master's of Science in Nursing program.
-Inclusion in this program is contingent upon maintaining a GPA of 3.0, successfully completion of NCLEX, and evidence of leadership and professional behavior throughout the BSN program.
+- Regular Admission - Admission is granted to students who have completed all requirements of the application process and who have demonstrated an acceptable level of academic achievement in their undergraduate degree program, including meeting program specific, minimum GPA requirements and demonstrating preparedness for work at the graduate level in their field of specialization. - Early Assurance Admission Academically excellent undergraduate students may be eligible for the Graduate Program Early Assurance Admission, an accelerated pathway to graduate degrees.
+This program permits students in The University of Mobile's BSN program to apply for admission to graduate programs and have their place reserved in the highly competitive programs.
+Inclusion in this program is contingent upon maintaining a GPA of 2.75, successful completion of NCLEX, and evidence of leadership and professional behavior throughout the BSN program.